openhab/openhab-js/README.md

 ### Cache

-The cache namespace provides a default cache that can be use to set and retrieve objects that will be persisted between reloads of scripts.
+The cache namespace provides a default cache that can be used to set and retrieve objects that will be persisted between reloads of scripts.

 See [openhab-js : cache](https://openhab.github.io/openhab-js/cache.html) for full API documentation.